j4m1nion/plaj4m/README.md

 Always open to feedback, collaboration, or coffee ☕.

 ##  License
-MIT — use freely, credit appreciated.
+Apache License Version 2.0 — use freely.